Many factors can cause damage to a car Engine, but how do you tell if an engine is damaged due to no oil?

 5. Fire on the Hood

-As the famous saying goes, “There’s no smoke without a fire,” if the pressure on the metallic component increase, it could result in a fire outbreak in your engine.
+As the famous saying goes, “There’s no smoke without a fire,” increasing the pressure on the metallic component could result in a fire outbreak in your engine.

 So, the best option is to turn off the engine once you start seeing smoke from the hood.